nbfigueroa/SPCM-CRP/README.md

 ### Comparisons

-In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and 4 other standard Covariance Matrix Similarity functions used in literature for various datasets [1].
+- In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and the 4 other standard Covariance Matrix Similarity functions used in literature for various datasets [1].

-- pics here

-Also, you can compare the SPCM-CRP to standard Similarity-based clustering algorithms like Affinity Propapgation and Spectral Clustering with k-means [1].
+- Also, you can compare the SPCM-CRP to standard Similarity-based clustering algorithms like Affinity Propapgation and Spectral Clustering with k-means [1].

-- pics here

 #### Dependencies
 To run the **comparisons** demo, download the following toolbox and make sure to have it in your MATLAB path: